gustavocoding/ansible/infinispan-rolling/README.md

 To run the scripts below, it's necessary to pass "-l <clusterName>":

 * cache-size.sh:             Prints the cache size of each member
 * ispn-members.sh:           Prints the members of the cluster, as seen by each member
 * ispn-gc.sh:                Triggers a garbage collection cycle on all members
 * cache-clear.sh:            Erases all data on the default cache
 * cache-debug.sh:            Increase log level for org.infinispan to TRACE
 * cache-load.sh:             Load cache with data, keys are integers and values are random phrases generated from the Linux dictionary
                                        Example: ./cache-load.sh --entries 100000 --write-batch 20000 --max-phrase-size 10
+* cache-record-keyset.sh:    Calls the ```recordKnownGlobalKeyset``` operation in the default cache in a cluster node
+* cache-synchronize-data.sh: Calls the ```synchronizeData``` operation in the default cache in a cluster node